codenvy-legacy/sdk/README.md

 The Codenvy SDK is a free and open Java framework for building Web client applications that are beautiful, fast, and modular.
+The SDK contains:
+* Codenvy IDE
+* Codenvy WCP
+* Platform APIs
+* Commons Utility Libraries
+* 15+ Plug-Ins
+* Developer tooling for building and packaging plug-ins

-The Codenvy IDE is an application built using the Codenvy SDK, its embedded APIs, and executes on the Codenvy Web Client Platform (WCP).
-The WCP is a thin servlet-based application that loads and manages plug-ins against the API set.
+The Codenvy IDE is a Web client application that contains a variety of plug-ins, makes use of the platform APIs, and runs on the Codenvy Web Client Platform (WCP).
+The WCP is a thin servlet-based framework that loads and manages plug-ins.
 The WCP can be run in any servlet container.
-The checkout and build process on this page grabs the WCP, IDE, and SDK and creates an assembly for Tomcat.
+The build process for the SDK combines all of these components into an assembly readied for Tomcat.
 Tomcat is also included in the distribution to make startup configuration simpler.

-Codenvy SDK can be installed on any operating system that supports Java 1.7 - desktop, server or cloud.
+The Codenvy SDK can be installed on any operating system that supports Java 1.7 - desktop, server or cloud.
 It has been extensively tested on Ubuntu, Linux, MacOS and Windows.
-Java, GWT, GIN and Javascript are the core technologies underlying the SDK.
+Java, GWT, GIN and Javascript are the core technologies used to build the SDK.

-The Codenvy SDK is currently licensed on a proprietary Codenvy license.
+The Codenvy SDK is licensed on a proprietary Codenvy license.
 We will provide an open license for the SDK once it has hit a stabilization point.

 ![image] (http://docs.codenvy.com/wp-content/uploads/editor1.png)